ENCODE-DCC/users-meeting-2020-workshop/run.md

 ```

 ## How to monitor it

+Video of these instructions can be found [here](https://drive.google.com/file/d/1_AkNthqUHpaLOs5hDtPm7B0Yx6iNDfFp/view).

 See that  your workflow is submitted.
 Find workflow's ID in the first column.
 In the following command `caper list` shows all the workflows submitted to the server.
 With `grep $USER` we use a standard unix tool `grep` to find the line that contains your username.
 ```bash